-While American and Filipino
+While American and Filipino forces were

-forces were withdrawing from the Pilar-Bigac Line,
+withdrawing from the Pilar-Bigac Line, the

-the battalion prevented the Japanese from
+battalion prevented the Japanese from overrunning

-overrunning the position and cutting off the
+the position and cutting off the withdrawing

-withdrawing troops.
-The morning of January
+troops.
+The morning of January 27th, a new

-morning, the tanks were still holding their
+tanks were still holding their position six hours

-position six hours after they were suppose to have
+after they were suppose to have withdrawn.

-withdrawn.
-While holding the position, the
+While holding the position, the tanks, with

-tanks, with self-propelled mounts, ambushed, at
+self-propelled mounts, ambushed, at point blank

-point blank range, three Japanese units causing 50
+range, three Japanese units causing 50 percent

 On April 9,